jacobpad/jacobpad.github.io/_posts/2020-02-06-Unit-1-Build_Week_Project.md

 ## The 5 biggest quakes from December 29th, 2019 to January 28th, 2020

-Where the biggest five are earthquakes located?
+Where are the biggest five are earthquakes located?
 Thanks to the USGS site providing all kinds of information about them, I was able to plot the coordinates of the five highest magnitude quakes.

 This skill took me a substancial amount of time to learn, but in all it's beauty here is a showing